dotnet/orleans/Step-by-step-Tutorials/Declarative-Persistence.md

 ## Automatic loading of state

 If a grain type has state, at activation time the state will be loaded from storage and then `OnActivateAsync` is called so you can be sure that the state is loaded when initializing your grain.
 This is the only case that Orleans calls `ReadStateAsync` automatically.
 If you want to write the state or read it in some other place, you should do it on your own.
+Normally you should not need to call `ReadStateAsync` yourself unless you are doing something specific regarding handling corrupted state or something else.

 ## Handling failures using persistence

 Generally speaking reading and writing a grain's state is a good mechanism to handle failures as well as serving its original intent.
 There is a possibility that your grain call fails in the middle of a method due to different reasons and you end up with a state which is half changed.
 In this case reading from storage can return your state to the last correct state.
-The "Let it crash" philosophy of Erlang works exactly like this so if a grain can not continue its job, it simply throws an exception and  deactivates itself to start from a clean state in the next call.
-You can avoid deactivation by reading state from storage and cleanup the grain yourself.
+The "Let it crash" philosophy of Erlang works exactly like this so if a grain can not continue its job, you can tell it to deactivate itself so state is cleanedup and in the next grain activation, the state will be read from storage.
+Also you can simply fix the state yourself and not kill the activation.

 ## Next